AutoResearch/autora/docs/index.md

 ## Usages

-AutoRA can be used for a variety of research purposes in empirical sciences, such as psychology, neuroscience, economics, physics, or material science.
+AutoRA can be used for a variety of research purposes in empirical sciences, such as psychology, neuroscience, economics, physics, or materials science.
 Usages include:

 - <b>Equation discovery</b> from empirical data
 - <b>Experimental design</b> for follow-up experiments